arialdomartini/monadic-parser-combinators-book/chapter-14.typ

----
-layout: post
-title: "Monadic Parser Combinators in F# - Mind the Context"
-author: <a href="https://arialdomartini.github.io">Arialdo Martini</a>
-tags:
-- fsharp
-- functional programming
-include_in_index: false
----
 Boiling the problem down, we can say that, in Context-sensitive grammars, the key challenge is that the parsing of later elements depends on values obtained earlier.
 For example, suppose you have an `int Parser` to read a number.
 Then, based on that number, you dynamically create a new parser tailored to it, essentially a parser factory `int -> Foo Parser`, that takes the parsed integer and returns a parser for a structure depending on that integer.

 If this sounds like a contrived example, here are other cases where this context-sensitiveness may result more intuitively justified:

 - Making sure that parentheses are properly balanced in nested expressions such as `(f a, g (h (b, c)))`: each opening bracket must